- Alumni & Donors

 - A diploma from an English-speaking or French-speaking institution (secondary school or above).

-Please note that two years of English or French language courses alone are not sufficient.
+Please note that two years of English or French foreign language courses alone are not sufficient.